northernpaws/lasernet/controller/distro/README.md

 ## Setup

-> NOTE: PTXDist does not work nicely on MacOS due to MacOS's bundled bash version being <4.2.
+> PTXDist does not work nicely on MacOS due to MacOS's bundled bash version being <4.2.
 PTXDist relies in several places on case fallthrough operators that require 4.2, and due to not using the proper `#!/usr/bin/env bash` shebang it's incredily difficult to configure it to use another one.

 ### Dependencies